Access to Information Policy

 The Commissioner will, as far as is reasonable, provide advice and assistance to those seeking access to information held.

-Advice on how to make a request can be found here.
+Advice on how to make a request can be found on the website www.olderpeoplewales.com under 'Policies' which will direct you to our 'Freedom of Information' policy.

 Where a person is unable, for example due to a disability, to put their FOIA request in writing, a written note will be made of any request made by telephone and this will be confirmed with the person making the request.
 At this point the request is considered a written request.

-Information about the different types of information the Commissioner routinely publishes is available here.
+Information about the different types of information the Commissioner routinely publishes is available on the website www.olderpeoplewales.com

 Consulting third parties